 - This is a difficult time for many of us.
 Your family can help process recent events together with the Rose, Thorn, Bud activity at https://www.mindfulschools.org/inspiration/mindful-reflection/.

-- Brainstorm a list of places you usually visit often but can’t go to at the moment due to social distancing (grocery stores, libraries, schools, favorite restaurants, museums, zoos, parks, gyms, after-school programs, etc.).
+- Brainstorm a list of places you visited frequently before the pandemic but haven’t been as often since (grocery stores, libraries, schools, favorite restaurants, museums, zoos, parks, gyms, after-school programs, etc.).
 As a family, write positive reviews for these places on common websites – Yelp, Facebook, Google Reviews, TripAdvisor – to express your gratitude.

 GRAPE Fun: Relaxation Activities